-Study shows where scene context happens in our brainMay 21st, 2013 in Neuroscience /
+Study shows where scene context happens in our brainMay 21, 2013 in Medicine & Health / Neuroscience

 In a remote fishing community in Venezuela, a lone fisherman sits on a cliff overlooking the southern Caribbean Sea.
 This man –– the lookout –– is responsible for directing his comrades on the water, who are too close to their target to detect their next catch.
 Using abilities honed by years of scanning the water's surface, he can tell by shadows, ripples, and even the behavior of seabirds, where the fish are schooling, and what kind of fish they might be, without actually seeing the fish.
 This, in turn, changes where the boats go, and how the men fish.